 Pregnancy and CHD Questions to Ask Your Doctor

 • After my baby is born, what tests are done to check their heart health?

-A pulse oximetry test screens newborns for CHD.
-A pulse oximeter machine is placed on the baby’s skin and estimates the amount of oxygen in a baby’s blood.
+Pulse oximetry screening helps identify some forms of critical CHD in newborns.
+A pulse oximeter (a small sensor) is placed on the baby’s skin to measure oxygen levels in the baby’s blood.
 The test is painless and takes only a few minutes.

+Pregnancy and CHD Questions to Ask Your Doctor